MrgTeam/gopass-secrets/README.md

 Go to :  [Setup](https://www.gpg4win.org/)

-### Generate Jenkins GPG keys  !! sans passPhrase !!
+### Generate Jenkins GPG keys  !! whithout passPhrase !!

 Create a gen-key-script file with the following content and run the gpg command to generate the keys in batch mode: